 1. Flexibility.
 If your students are busy people (this is mainly about adult learning), you should probably prefer asynchronous learning.
 In this way, the methods and theories of teaching help to offer services that are comfortable for the learners to make use of whenever they have time.
 Asynchronous learning provides the materials so that the students may complete them at their convenience.
 Such materials may be related to text-based lecture notes; self-guided, interactive learning modules; and pre-recorded lectures or podcasts.
 Learners complete a module on their way to work; listen to a lecture on headphones while doing something; etc.

 2. Ability to measure.
-One of the most empowering features of asynchronous learning is that you prepare the educational content, make it available, and set the pace (usually within set deadlines).
+One of the most empowering features of asynchronous learning is that you prepare the educational content, make it available, and set the pace (usually within set deadlines) using a study time tracker.
+Besides that, students always track their grades and use a raise GPA calculator to calculate the overall grades that they receive during asynchronous learning classes.
 Students read and review these materials as much as they need to, completing them based on their understanding rather than on when class time ends.
 As for the quick learners, they can power through materials and units that come easily.
 And if it takes relatively longer to absorb new knowledge, the learners may review the material, take notes, and practice retention without even worrying about falling behind their classmates or missing key points in a lecture.

 3. Affordability.
 Probably, the greatest advantage of asynchronous learning is that this approach is cheaper and more learners can afford it.
 This is a motivational factor for students to choose online learning.
 Online learning options often carry a lower price tag because they do not require daily attention from instructors or administrators.
 Instead, students work through the content themselves, with only occasional interaction with the trainers through email, social media, or any other channel.
 Self-guided modules, video tutorials, and virtual libraries all provide the chance to pursue education with minimal oversight and expense.
 While most of these programs do not lead to degrees, there are some that do, and they can also include certification opportunities, that are also very essential in the learning process.
 There are some platforms that make it possible to attach quizzes to the online courses, and automatically generate certificates for those learners who complete the course and successfully pass the test.